cormullion/Glyphy.jl/README.md

 Glyphy is a small utility package that runs in the Julia REPL.

-Glyphy searches through the names of glyphs in the Unicode system and returns a list of the glyph names that match the search string.
+Glyphy searches through the names of glyphs in the Unicode glyph list and returns a list of the glyph names that match the search string.

 ```julia
 using Glyphy